mlbench/mlbench.github.io/_posts/2018-11-20-pytorch-adaptation-tutorial.md

 The values in brackets will be substituted by MLBench with the correct values and passed to our script.

-We also need to set that the command should be executed on all nodes instead of just the Rank 0 Worker.
+We also need to choose which backend we want to run on (in our case, MPI) and set the number of workers on which we want to execute our run.

 <a href="{{ site.baseurl }}public/images/Pytorch_New_Run.png" data-lightbox="Pytorch_New_Run" data-title="Create New PyTorch Run">
   <img src="{{ site.baseurl }}public/images/Pytorch_New_Run.png" alt="Create New PyTorch Run" style="max-width:80%;"/>